 A. Background on the BOND project

-The purpose of the BOND project is to test whether gradually reducing benefits $1 for $2 of earnings made over a BOND yearly amount ($12,000 in 2011, for a person who is not blind) will lead to increased earnings and employment for Social Security Disability Insurance (SSDI) beneficiaries.
-In addition, we offer certain BOND participants in a specific treatment group enhanced benefits counseling.
-The BOND evaluation estimates the impact of the benefit offset and the benefits counseling on work activity, earnings, and continued receipt of SSA cash benefits.
+The purpose of BOND is to test whether gradually reducing benefits by $1 for each $2 of earnings made over the BOND yearly amount leads to increased earnings and employment for Social Security disability insurance (SSDI) beneficiaries.
+In addition, we offer enhanced benefits counseling to certain BOND participants in a specific treatment group.
+The BOND evaluation estimates the impact of reducing benefits and the effects that counseling on work activity and earnings have on BOND participants.

-The Office of Program Development and Research (OPDR) provided a list of one million beneficiaries to Abt Associates (Abt), the contractor tasked with designing and implementing the BOND Project.
-That list contains beneficiaries who meet the requirements outlined in DI 60099.010.
+The Office of Research, Demonstration, and Employment Support (ORDES) provided a list of one million beneficiaries to Abt Associates (Abt), the contractor tasked with designing and implementing BOND based on the requirements outlined in DI 60099.010.

 1. Abt Associates (Abt)

 To minimize the impact BOND has on agency resources, SSA contracted with Abt to design and implement BOND.
 Abt has a national call center.
 They designed the BOND Operations Data System (BODS) that sends data to SSA via the BOND stand-alone system (BSAS).
 They recruited and enrolled Social Security disability insurance (SSDI) beneficiaries for the project.

 assist BOND participants with obtaining proof of income, impairment-related work expenses (IRWE), subsidy, un-incurred business expenses, or special conditions;